 #4.
 The Myth of Jingle Bells

-While the other three points are factual, this was born out of the association of ideas.
+While the other three points are factual, this was born from the association of ideas.
 Many individuals, especially black activists, believe Jingle bells can mean only one thing.
 It is nothing but a representation of slavery.

-This claim is taken from historical times when slaves were forced to wear collar bells around the neck.
+This claim is taken from historical times when slaves were forced to wear collar bells around their necks.
 It was believed that this practice was used to deter slaves from escaping from their masters.

 Some even claimed that the practice made the lives of slaves miserable as it denied them every kind of privacy.
 But what has Pierpoint’s song got to do with this?